-During an emergency, the Incident Commander is responsible for setting the response objectives and directing activities from a designated Command Post.
-All of the functions report to the Incident Commander.
+During an emergency, the Incident Commander (IC) is responsible for setting the response objectives and directing activities from a designated Command Post.
+All functions report to the IC.
 To effectively direct response actions, the Incident Commander must constantly assess the situation and develop and implement appropriate strategies.
-The Incident Commander must be familiar with the available resources, accurately document all response actions, and effectively communicate response strategies to others participating in the response.
-These functions are typically directed by the principal, as the Incident Commander.
+The IC must be familiar with the available resources, accurately document all response actions, and effectively communicate response strategies to others participating in the response.
+At a school, these functions are typically directed by the principal or designee as the Incident Commander.
 The principal is assisted in carrying out this role by a Public Information Officer and Safety Coordinator, as needed.
-The Incident Commander should use "management by objectives" by setting specific goals and objectives for the total response.
-The objectives should be SMART - Specific, Measurable, Achievable, Relevant and Timely.
+The IC should use "management by objectives" by setting specific goals and objectives for the total response.
+The objectives should be SMART, which is an acronym for Specific, Measurable, Achievable, Relevant and Timely.

-Planning/Intelligence Section BROWN, JANELLE; GREENBAUM, MARK
+Planning/Intelligence Section MIRANDA, JAIME; VAZQUEZ, HECTOR

-During an emergency, ICS Planning and Intelligence section involves the use of various methods and resources to efficiently gather information, weigh and document the information for significance, and actively assess the status of the emergency.
+During an emergency, the ICS Planning and Intelligence section uses various methods and resources to efficiently gather information, analyze and document the information for significance, and actively assess the status of the emergency.
 This understanding and knowledge about the situation at hand is vital to the effective management of a response.
 Under ICS, this function is supported by a Documentation/Communication position, who reports directly to the Incident Commander (principal) if a Planning/Intelligence Lead is not assigned.
-The ICS Planning and Intelligence Section also predicts future needs, observes trends and constantly answers the following questions:
+The ICS Planning and Intelligence Section also predicts future needs, observes trends, and constantly answers the following questions regarding the emergency: